Table Of Contents

 5. Dedicated Hosts pricing

-Here, you get to rent dedicated servers from AWS for your private, dedicated use — at a higher price, of course — if you are looking for enterprise-level security and reliability.
+If you want enterprise-level security and reliability, you can rent dedicated servers from AWS for your private, dedicated use — at a higher price.
 AWS will clean and maintain the hardware for you.

 What Pricing Model Does Azure Use?

 Azure pricing varies depending on the type of service, location, payment plan, and capacity you use, just like AWS.
-Azure pricing also follows a pay-as-you-go model for many services, meaning you only pay for what you use.
+For many services, Azure pricing follows a pay-as-you-go model, meaning you only pay for what you use.

 You can pay for Azure Virtual Machines (Amazon EC2 equivalents) in four different ways: